dariusk/examplebot/README.md

 Next you'll see a screen with a "Details" tab.
 Click on the "Settings" tab and under "Application Type" choose "Read and Write", then hit the update button at the bottom.

-Then go back to the Details tab, and at the bottom click "create my access token".
+Then go to the Keys and Access Tokens tab, and at the bottom click "create my access token".
 Nothing might happen immediately.
 Wait a minute and reload the page. then there should be "access token" and "access token secret", which are both long strings of letters and numbers.

 Now use a text editor to open up the "config.js" file.
 It should look like this: